sebgao/LIP/README.md

 [8.17] Fixed the missing `init_lr` key and the possible in_place `mul_` operation problem (reported in PyTorch 1.1).

 [9.5] CUDA LIP is now available.

+[11.6] The LIP-DensNet model is available (sorry for my procrastination).
+Change the name of `ProjectionLIP` to `SimplifiedLIP` for clarification.

 ## Dependencies
 1. Python 3.6